I have always been fascinated by people – how they think and behave, what delights and frustrates them, and why.

 Having spent the last ten years conducting research in academia and industry, I have developed strengths in synthesizing complex data and communicating ideas with clarity and impact.

-My most recent work focused on building cutting-edge technology for physical operations.
+My previous work focused on building cutting-edge IoT and AI technology for physical operations.
 In this capacity, I gained experience researching ambiguous problem spaces in a rapidly growing industry and leading research for 0>1 products.

 As a historian at Harvard and Oxford, I spent over six years trying to understand how people think, behave, and communicate.